 How do I get my hair to go grow back faster and thicker?

-To help those of you who do have thinning hair concerns, we developed our Hair Growth Serum Intense.
-Infused with Hyaluronic Acid to moisturise your scalp, it also contains Bio-Active Pea Sprout Complex and Bio-Active Complex of Chinese Skullcap, Soy Sprout and Wheat Sprout, helping to activate and improve hair density.
-The Intense Serum contains all the same technology of our original Hair Density Serum plus a 3% concentration of caffeine to really wake up the hair follicles plus a glucoside compound which actively increases hair density.
-If your hair is thinning and you wish to have thicker, fuller hair, this is the serum for you.
+To help those of you who do have thinning hair concerns, we developed our Hair Density Serum Intense, infused with Hyaluronic Acid to moisturise your scalp.
+It also contains Bio-Active Pea Sprout Complex and Bio-Active Complex of Chinese Skullcap, Soy Sprout and Wheat Sprout, helping to activate and improve hair density.
+The Intense Serum contains all the same technology of our original Hair Growth Serum plus a 3% concentration of caffeine to really wake up the hair follicles plus a glucoside compound which actively increases hair density.